The Society was founded in 1968 in Edinburgh by a group of people with a shared interest in the links between Scotland and its northern neighbours.

 The first ‘visiting’ conference went to Orkney in 1973 and set a pattern of involving local people and combining field trips with lectures.
 These conferences have been organised in numerous Scottish locations, as well as Cumbria, the Isle of Man, York, and the Åland Islands.
 Conferences have also been held in conjunction with academic institutions and societies with similar interests.

-The Society has published fourteen books, often including papers given at conferences, from Scandinavian Shetland in 1978 to Traversing the Inner Seas in 2017.
+The Society has published sixteen books, often including papers given at conferences, from Scandinavian Shetland in 1978 to Scandinavia Refracted and Islands of Place and Space in 2022.
 Those publications now out of print have been made available digitally on the Society’s website.

 The Society’s has also produced its journal, Northern Studies, since 1972, with volume 50 released in 2019.
 It is peer-reviewed and includes a wide range of articles and relevant book reviews.
 All but the latest volumes are available on the website.